-Guatemala is a country with a mix of cultures, great food, beautiful music and always changing weather.
-Commonly known as of one of the most dangerous capital cities in the world – Guatemala City and the whole country of Guatemala holds a notorious name.
+Guatemala is a country with a mix of cultures, great food, beautiful music and always changing the weather.
+Commonly known as one of the most dangerous capital cities in the world – Guatemala City and the whole country of Guatemala holds a notorious name.
 However, do not get put off just too early as Guatemala for tourists is as safe as any other country.
-Better start getting excited about all the beautiful places you will be able to visit.
-We have created a guide to backpacking Guatemala things to know before you go, to help you prepare for your visit to the beautiful country.
+Better start getting excited about all the beautiful places you will be able to visit when backpacking Guatemala.
+We have created a guide about the things to know before you go backpacking Guatemala, to help you prepare for your visit to the beautiful country.
 Follow these tips and get ready for the adventure of a lifetime.

-Around Lake Atitlan it is very hot during the day, so you can sunbathe, go swimming etc. but it gets cold during the night so we had to pull our hiking jackets out.
-When we went climbing Tajumulco volcano in the middle of the night it was just a couple degrees above 0.
-However, it got really hot during the midday so we had to take all our layers off, and we got some pretty bad wind/sunburns, so take a high SPF sunscreen with you as the sun burns as hell!
+Around Lake Atitlan it is very hot during the day, so you can sunbathe, go swimming, etc. but it gets cold in the night.
+So we had to pull our hiking jackets out.
+When we went on a hike to Tajumulco volcano in the middle of the night it was just a couple degrees above 0.
+However, it got really hot during the midday so we had to take all our layers off, and we got some pretty bad wind/sunburns, so take a high SPF sunscreen with you as the sun burns like hell!

-Well, we are from Europe and we had our MAESTRO (only Dutch people know, what the hell is that) and our MasterCard credit.
-ATMs do not accept MAESTRO and sometimes also not Mastercard so VISA is your best option, and do bring a credit card in case all goes wrong.
+Well, we are from Europe and we had our MAESTRO (only Dutch people know, what the hell is that I suppose) and our MasterCard credit cards.
+ATMs do not accept MAESTRO and sometimes also Mastercard.
+So VISA is your best option, and do bring a credit card in case all goes wrong.
 In our case, all went wrong, as always.
 As MAESTRO cards were not accepted our only choice was to use our credit card.
 Well, credit cards take steep commissions if used for withdrawals abroad.
 We had only one credit card with a limit of $1200 per month, and as we bought our tickets from the card half of the limit was already reached.

-At one point we were in the middle of Guatemala with no money and not being able to withdraw it.
+At one point we were in the middle of Guatemala with no money and no possibilities to withdraw any.
 After a long and costly ($80 per call as it costs about $2.40 per minute for overseas calls) conversation with the bank, they increased the limit of our card and we were saved.
 However, be mindful of the withdrawing fees which might be anything between $7 to $20 per withdrawal.
-Take as much money as you can out once and hide it around different places on your body or baggage.
+Take as much money as you can out at once and hide it around different places on your body or baggage.
 Also, the best thing to do is to take the good old cash ($$$) as Guatemalans love dollars (EUR is widely accepted as well).

 Is Guatemala safe might be the first question that pops into your mind.
-That was the first question our parents asked when we told them we are going to backpack in Guatemala.
+That was the first question our parents asked when we told them we are going backpacking in Guatemala.
 Guatemala is as safe as other places in the world and as dangerous as other places.
-Such a philosophical and vague statement, you think.
+Such a philosophical and vague statement, you’re thinking.
 Well, but it really depends where you go and how you act.
-Thus, you create risky situations for yourself or are always aware of your surroundings.
+Thus, you might create risky situations for yourself or are always aware of your surroundings.
 Seems like it is not much of an advice, but it’s the truth.

 Stay away from shady neighborhoods and do not walk around at night alone in big cities.
 Do not wear flashy accessories and do not wear your $2000 camera on a shoulder strap or hanging loosely.
 It’s just common sense.
 Guatemalans are really friendly and nice people.
 Tourism is a big boost for their economy so tourists are always welcome.
 Yet, if you present yourself as a rich westerner, who has loads of money to spare, you might be considered an easy target.
 But really, do not be scared or worried, Guatemala is safe.